Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Tier 1 passives provide minor economic and utility advantages.
 Increasing your maximum hand size by 1 is a Magic or Technology utility that incurs a 1.5 CP upkeep cost per round.
 Reducing the cost of the first Asset deployed each round by 1 CP is a Technology utility that carries a 2.0 CP upkeep.
 Altering the core Mulligan rule to grant 6 cards instead of 5 is a neutral utility that carries a highly efficient 1.0 CP upfront payment.

 Tier 2 passives fundamentally alter combat math across the spatial grid, providing a significant board advantage.
 Granting all units in the Contested Zone (Row 3) an automatic +1 Defense is a Divinity or Technology trait that costs 3.0 CP to maintain.
 Giving Range 3+ units +1 Attack is a Technology trait that costs 3.0 CP.
-Forcing all enemy units to enter play Suppressed and exhausted unless the opponent pays an additional 1 CP is a massive Psionics tempo advantage costing 3.5 CP to sustain.
+Forcing all enemy units to enter play exhausted unless the opponent pays an additional 1 CP is a massive Psionics tempo advantage costing 3.5 CP to sustain.

 Tier 3 passives represent rule-breaking, game-warping power.
 Allowing a player to play Event cards as a reaction to an opponent's action, while costing an extra 1 CP to do so, is a Magic domain trait incurring a 2.0 CP upkeep tax, allowing the controlling player to sustainably execute their core mechanic.
 Passively looking at any card an opponent draws outside the Start of Round step is a Psionics trait that commands a steep 4.0 CP upkeep.